nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`str` or :class:`int`
                         * **Default value** – ``17``

+        Atomic number of symbol of the core dummy atoms.

         The atomic number or atomic symbol of the atoms in the core which are to be replaced with ligands.
 Alternatively, dummy atoms can be manually specified